dee-2197/DATA_550_final_project/README.md

 “/\$(pwd)”/report:/home/rstudio/project/final_project <image_tag> bash”
-in the bash terminal, It opens an interactive container where type “make” to build report and type “mv final_project.html final_project_output” in order to view report in final_project in local directory
+in the bash terminal, It opens an interactive container where type “make” to build report and type “mv final_project.html final_project_output” in order to view report in “report - folder” in local directory

 # Fully automatized report generation

 We can use make command “make report/final_project.html” in bash terminal.
-It Will build an image and generate report automatically, which can be accessed in final_project_output directory in your local machine
+It Will build an image and generate report automatically, which can be accessed in report directory in your local machine

 Hint- use command “make clean” if u run multiple times, as it will remove everything from final_project directory, for fresh report